Orange-OpenSource/a11y-guidelines/src/en/mobile/android/design/general-navigation.md

 <br/><br/>

-## Make UI with timeout adaptable
+## Make adaptable the time limits causing a change of context

 **Target&nbsp;:** everyone and in particular people with visual and/or motor impairments.
 **When&nbsp;:** from the design phase and during development.

 **Description&nbsp;:**

-In some applications, the UI may change after a timeout.
+In some applications, the context may change after a timeout.
 For example, with video players:  control buttons associated with the video disappear after about ten seconds without interaction.

 This automatic UI update is an issue for accessibility, cause a user could need more time to interact with the elements.
 This timeout must be adaptable according to the needs of each user.

 An accessibility option named "Time to take action" exists since Android 10, and allows to define its own timeout.
 By calling this option from the application, it is possible to adapt its interfaces with timeout to the user.

+However, not all phones use a recent version of Android, it is recommended to propose directly within the application a setting of this delay.

 **To be verified&nbsp;:**

-- A UI with a timeout has a configurable delay.
+- A timeout has a configurable delay.

 **Reference <abbr>WCAG</abbr>&nbsp;:**
 - <a lang="en" href="https://www.w3.org/TR/WCAG21/#timing-adjustable">2.2.1 Timing Adjustable</a>